carl24k/fight-churn/README.md

 script directory.)
 Each of the plots produced by the script for the default `churnsim2` simulation data will look roughly like this:

+Note that the metric QA uses the metric configuration to run - it only runs on metrics that are listed in the configuration and takes the start and end dates for the QA from the configuration.

 ![Metric QA Output](/readme_files/metric_qa.png)